usaqui-albert/geodjango-example/README.md

 # Geodjango-example
-This is an django app example to show how to start building a geodjango implementation.
+This is a django app example to show how to start building a geodjango implementation.